Music of Germany: Metalcore

 Germany has been a major host of the post-hardcore and metalcore scene in which various festivals and tours were in which bands from all over the world played in.
+Many acts from Germany include Our Mirage, Annisokay, Rising Insane, Caliban, From Fall to Spring, among others.
 Rock am Ring is held at the Nürburgring race track in Nürburg, Rhineland-Palatinate while its counterpart, Rock im Park, is held at the Zeppelinfeld in Nuremberg, Bavaria.
 Full Force, another huge event, hosts shows between the end of June and at the start of July in Löbnitz, Saxony.
 In Hamburg, the Elbriot is held annually while over in Cuxhaven, the Deichbrand takes place between July and August.
 During the summer, the Summer Breeze Open Air festival takes place in Dinkelsbühl, Bavaria.
 In Wacken, Schleswig-Holstein, the Wacken Open Air festival is held during the first weekend of August.
 Germany is also the birthplace of the European-wide Impericon Never Say Die!
 Tour that is held in the Spring all over Europe.
 Impericon also based their retail store in Leipzig.